cmann1/DustScripts/README.md

 3. Click the text box, type **ed/path/to/script.cpp** and hit enter

 ### AdvTools
 Combines and improves some of the old editor scripts using the new editor api.
+Must be compiled as an editor plugin to work correctly.
+A compiled version can be found [here](https://github.com/cmann1/DustScripts/releases/tag/advtools-v1.1).
-See [this map](https://www.dropbox.com/s/15mq10gethutkml/__AdvTools?dl=0) for an overview of everything it can do.
+The release also contain the `AdvTools.map` map file for an overview of everything it the plugin can do, and `advtools.ini` for a list of possible config values and how to change them.
-Compiling as an editor plugin is recommended.

 ### Tiles (t.cpp)
 - **CopyTileEdges** - Copies only tiles with one or more solid edges to the target layer.